-Support and encourage business in Humboldt County.
+Support and encourage healthy business and commerce in Humboldt County.

 If you want to see any or all of these food places in Humboldt County let the company know.
 We need more companies like these moving to our community and to make Humboldt more accessible to the outside world.